Conneaut, Ohio: History

 Conneaut is located on an old Native American trail, later used by early westbound pioneers.
-The word conneaut comes from the Seneca language, and has a disputed meaning.
-A Mississauga village was located at or near Conneaut, c.
-1747.
+The name comes from the Seneca language word "Koniyat" and is of disputed meaning.
+A Mississauga village was located at or near Conneaut in about 1747.

 In 1796, surveyors for the Connecticut Land Company built a log storehouse here, but the permanent settlement dates from 1798.
 In 1832 Conneaut was incorporated, and was described in 1833 as having a printing office, one meeting house, two taverns, and several stores and shops.
 It became a city in 1898.
 Conneaut was originally named New Salem, and the parts surrounding it were named "Lakeville" from 1944 to 1964, though these were eventually combined into what is now known as "Conneaut".
-People still refer to parts of Conneaut as Lakeville or Amboy.
+Parts of Conneaut are sometimes still referred to as Lakeville or Amboy.

 On March 27, 1953, a three-train collision near Conneaut killed 21 people.

 Geography

 According to the United States Census Bureau, the city has a total area of 26.43 sqmi, of which 26.36 sqmi is land and 0.07 sqmi is water.
 Conneaut is situated along Lake Erie at the mouth of Conneaut Creek.

 Conneaut is located in the northeasternmost corner of Ohio, bordering the state of Pennsylvania to the east and has 27 sqmi within its corporate city limits, making it the 15th-largest city in Ohio by total land area.

 Conneaut is a mixture of urban areas and rural farmland.
 The city has over 7 mi of shoreline along Lake Erie, with beaches, boating facilities and a healthy summer tourist trade.